-Hi, I send one email to one of the greatest .net podcast producers I have ever met, Carl Franklin, who produce .NET Rocks! episodes, you know and I asked If He could help me and record a conversation with someone about .NET and OpenAuth2 library implementation and all security staff around those subjects because I dig entire Internet and I could not find any good material to help me understand how can I menage session?, how it works?, how to make sure I used it properly?
-I am not sure if Carl read my email because He not answer and because I also asked about very cool .NET Rocks!
-The mug I dream of since listening to the first time .NET Rocks!
+Hi, I am sending one email to one of the greatest .net podcast producers I have ever met, Carl Franklin, who produce .NET Rocks! episodes, you know and I asked If He could help me and record a conversation with someone about .NET and OpenAuth2 library implementation and all security staff around those subjects because I dig entire Internet and I could not find any good material to help me understand how can I manage session?, how it works?, how to make sure I used it properly?
+I am unsure if Carl read my email because He did not answer, and I also asked about very cool .NET Rocks!
+The mug I have dreamed of since listening to the first time .NET Rocks!
 Episode :).
-Anyway, I am not sure If He did because of my asking, but 3 days after my email, Carl Franklin and Richard Campbell recorded a very cool episode of .NET Rocks!
+Anyway, I am unsure if He did because of my asking, but 3 days after my email, Carl Franklin and Richard Campbell recorded a very cool episode of .NET Rocks!
 Dominick Baier Updates Our Security in .NET 4.5 with all answers for all questions I had.
-You know I did not receive a mug :P, but that time they really help me.
-I like to believe that it was not accidentally, but because of my asking for help.
-So Carl and Richard, stars of the Internet :), helped me, a casual coder from a small country, in a very cool and valuable way, because I asked for help.
+You know I did not receive a mug :P, but that time they really helped me.
+I like to believe that it was not accidentally but because of my asking for help.
+So Carl and Richard, stars of the Internet :), helped me, a casual coder from a small country, in a very cool and valuable way because I asked for help.

 So, is that true?
 That many people do not ask for help.
 What do you think?
 Is below shown man was right?